Srksarawin/VisionOCR/README.md

-# VisionOCR 🔍
+# VisionOCR

-The `VisionOCR` is an OCR tool which is used to detect the text from the image and then extract the text from the image and store it as a separate text file.
+The VisionOCR is an OCR tool that detects text in an image, extracts it, and stores it as a separate text file.

 ## Tools
 - Python